0 minsPublished on 9/12/2024

 An image of the Bonk logo.

 Bonk is another meme coin that gained traction through social media and community engagement, including surprise airdrops.
-Built on the Solana blockchain as an SPL token, Bonk is known for its playful branding and efforts to build a strong community around the meme coin.
+Built on the Solana blockchain as an SPL token, BONK is known for its playful branding and efforts to build a strong community around the meme coin.

 Pepe (PEPE)